 It’s important to remember that a Stop Loss (SL) or Take Profit (TP) is always connected to an open position or a pending order.
 You can adjust both once your trade has been opened and you’re monitoring the market.
 It’s a protective order to your market position, but of course they are not necessary to open a new position.
 You always can add them later, but we highly recommend to always protect your positions.

 The easiest way to add SL/TP levels to your already opened position is by using trade line on the chart.
 Simply drag and drop the trade line up or down to specific level.

 Once you’ve entered SL/TP levels, the SL/TP lines will appear on the chart.
 This way, you can also modify SL/TP levels simply and quickly.

 There are also two ways of adding Stop Loss and Take Profit levels through the Terminal module.
 Firstly, to add or modify SL/TP levels simply double-click on your opened or pending order and a new window with trade details will open.
 The order modification window will appear and now you’re able to enter/modify SL/TP by exact market level or by defining points range from current market price.

 The second way is even faster.
 All you need to do is to specify the levels right from the terminal.
-You just click on the “+” button in either SL or TP column and you enter your levels.
-As you can see, it’s really simple and comes in handy when you need to make quick trading decisions.
+Simply click on the “+” button in either the SL or the TP column, and you enter your levels.
+As you can see, it’s really easy and comes in handy when you need to make quick trading decisions.